romshark/conductor/README.md

 email notifications and an audit log.
 Event sourcing felt like a natural fit.
 Yet, I didn't want to introduce a complex and heavy [Kafka](https://kafka.apache.org/) setup, or similar.
 It would only need to scale to maybe a couple instances at most.
-Simplicity and reliability was my highest priority.
+Simplicity and reliability were my highest priority.

 I created this package to abstract away most of the complex moving parts when implementing an event sourced architecture in Go and PostgreSQL, but in a way